Tanvir-Aunjum-Sunny/order/README.md

 Order is an open-source fullstack JavaScript application, with a Node.js MongoDB serverside, and ReactJS on the client side.
 The project is a simple ordering system that lets an organization add their purchasable items, and create orders for said items.

+This is the legacy Version.
+The newest version was implemented with GraphQL.
 ## Getting Started TL;DR:

 ### Install